SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - not dropping finance and IR motions in the early days.
 - Even within other subjects, giving easy and accessible motions (and motions they would find fun).
 Feeling hopeless and having nothing to say before a speech is quite depressing.
 - Although we know that nearly all motions are balanced, freshers often think most motions are unbalanced.
 Give them easy motions which even they will think are balanced.
-- Unfortunately philosophy motions are usually fun,
+- Unfortunately philosophy motions are usually fun, but usually
 - not being brutally honest and telling speakers their speeches were shit in the early days.
 - spending extra time and effort in the early days compared to later days with aftercare
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.